logchimp/docs/content/developing/resources/ecosystem.md

 ### Social media

-We maintain our Twitter social account to keep in touch with people directly and give them updates about what's new with LogChimp.
+We maintain our X (formerly Twitter) social account to keep in touch with people directly and give them updates about what's new with LogChimp.
 Here are the easiest ways to keep track of LogChimp.

 - Follow [@logchimp](https://twitter.com/@logchimp) on Twitter.
 - Keep track of [development on GitHub](https://github.com/logchimp/logchimp).